alligrader/legacy-gradebook-backend/roadmap.md

 - [ ] In the oauth package, set the gorilla session store and the GetProviderName() function to work with gorilla mux

-- [ ] Make sure that Goose installs and runs on Vagrant start
+- [ ] Convert oauth into it's own package

+- [ ] Implement a session database object.

+- [ ] Connect the session database object to Gorilla

 - [ ] Implement the `tasks` package to build and execute the Docker containers